Minimal hyperbolic polynomials and ranks of homogeneous cones: Consequences for hyperbolicity and homogenous cones

 We now conclude this paper with a few remarks on interior point methods.
 The \emph{barrier parameter} of a closed convex cone $\stdCone$ is the smallest $d$ for which there exists a self-concordant barrier function for $\stdCone$ with parameter $d$, see, for example, \cite{GT98,Gu97}.
 The importance of the barrier parameter is that it can be used to bound the worst-case iteration complexity of interior-point methods.

-We recall here the barrier parameter for a homogeneous cone is equal to its rank, see \cite[Theorem~4.1]{GT98}.
+We recall here the optimal barrier parameter for a homogeneous cone is equal to its rank, see \cite[Theorem~4.1]{GT98}.
 In contrast, if $\stdCone = \Lambda_+(p,e)$ is a hyperbolicity cone and $p$ is a hyperbolic polynomial of degree $d$, then $-\log p$ is a self-concordant barrier for $\stdCone$ of parameter $d$, see \cite[Section~4]{Gu97}.
 The function $x \mapsto -\log p(x)$ is called a \emph{hyperbolic barrier function} for $\stdCone$.

 Suppose that $G$ is a homogeneous chordal cone with $n$ nodes.
-Then, the homogeneous cone rank of $S^*(G)$ is $n$ and, therefore, the barrier parameter of $S^*(G)$ is $n$ as well.
+Then, the homogeneous cone rank of $\mathcal{S}^*(G)$ is $n$ and, therefore, the barrier parameter of $\mathcal{S}^*(G)$ is $n$ as well.
 However, as a consequence of Theorem~\ref{th:minpoly-chordal}, no hyperbolic barrier function has parameter $n$ unless $G$ is a disjoint union of cliques.
-Put otherwise, hyperbolic barrier functions for homogeneous cones are typically not optimal, even if the polynomial considered is of minimal degree.
-Theorem~\ref{theo:degree}, on the other hand, indicates that the minimal degree is no larger than $O(n^2)$.
-Unfortunately, for a general homogeneous cone we do not know how large the difference between rank and minimal degree can be.
+Put otherwise, hyperbolic barrier functions for homogeneous cones are typically not optimal, even if the polynomial considered is minimal.

+For $\mathcal{S}^*(G)$, in view of Theorem~\ref{theo:degree}, the difference in order between the optimal barrier parameter and the one afforded by the best possible hyperbolic barrier function is polynomial.
+However, the discussion in \cite{Na24} indicates that, in general, the difference in order may be exponential.

-Still, the mere existence of a gap between both quantities suggests that it may be more advantageous to deal with a homogeneous cone constraint on its own terms (e.g., as in \cite{Ch09,TV23}) instead of seeing it as a hyperbolicity cone or as a slice of a positive semidefinite cone.
+The existence of a gap between both quantities suggests that it may be more advantageous to deal with a homogeneous cone constraint on its own terms (e.g., as in \cite{Ch09,TV23}) instead of seeing it as a hyperbolicity cone or as a slice of a positive semidefinite cone.

+Some numerical evidence towards this was given in \cite[Section~14.4]{KT23}, where a problem of minimizing the nuclear norm is solved through two different formulations.
+Denoting by $\Re^{m\times n}$ the space of $m\times n$ matrices and by $U^T$ the transpose of $U \in \Re^{m\times n}$, the first formulation uses a self-concordant barrier for the set $\{(Z,U) \in \cS^m \times \Re^{m\times n} \mid Z-UU^T \in \psdcone{m}\}$ (see Section~7 therein), which is a slice of the homogeneous cone of rank $m+1$ given in \cite[Example~5]{GT98}.
+The second uses a formulation via semidefinite programming.
+The results in \cite[Fig.~2]{KT23} seem to indicate that the former is significantly more efficient than the latter when $n$ is much larger than $m$.

 {